 - earrings that dangle and could become dangerous when playing.

-- any make-up, lipstick, or adornment that causes a distraction in the classroom.
+- any make-up, lipstick, hair that is unnaturally dyed, or adornment that causes a distraction in the classroom.

 - hair that is dyed an unnatural color.